 Large Shareholder Risk: From time to time, shareholders of the Fund (which may include institutional investors, financial intermediaries, or other MFS Funds) may make relatively large redemptions or purchases of Fund shares.
 These transactions may cause the Fund to sell securities or invest additional cash, as the case may be, at disadvantageous prices.
 While it is impossible to predict the overall impact of these transactions over time, there could be adverse effects on the Fund's performance to the extent that the Fund may be required to sell securities or invest cash at times it would not otherwise do so.
-Redemptions of a large number of shares also may increase transaction costs or have adverse tax consequences for shareholders of the Fund by requiring a sale of portfolio securities.
+Redemptions of a large number of shares also may increase transaction and other costs or have adverse tax consequences for shareholders of the Fund by requiring a sale of portfolio securities.
 In addition, a large redemption could result in the Fund's current expenses being allocated over a smaller asset base, leading to an increase in the Fund's expense ratio.
+Purchases of a large number of shares may adversely affect the Fund's performance to the extent that it takes time to invest new cash and the Fund maintains a larger cash position than it ordinarily would.